 A network is a group of two more than two interacting components.
-The complex biological systems can be represented as computable networks that provide a unique way for analyzing the complex underlying mechanisms.
+The complex biological systems can be represented as computable networks that provide a unique way of analyzing the complex underlying mechanisms.
 For example, an ecosystem may be modeled as a network of interacting biotic and abiotic components and or a typical molecular mechanism can be modeled as a network of regulatory genes or proteins or even a network of protein can be constructed with different interacting amino acids.
-Further, a set of genes can be broken into sub set of small nucleic acids/genes interacting together to form a large network of regulating mechanism.
+Further, a set of genes can be broken into a subset of small nucleic acids/genes interacting together to form a large network of regulating mechanism.

 Fig: 2.
 The highly centered node is depicted in yellow color between two sub-sub graphs.
 Node A can exchange the information from both sides and can control the overall functionality of the network.